AmeyMirchandani/335/Mouse-Movement/Python Script/README.md

-To get data.py to run, follow this tutorial and install: https://www.youtube.com/watch?v=dpQmAafRsbg
+To get data.py to run, follow this tutorial: https://www.youtube.com/watch?v=dpQmAafRsbg

-Run commands in terminal:
+Or follow the run commands in terminal:

 py -3.9 -m venv pyArd